hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 Actually, the code above is not too far from the actual implementation.
-However, there are tons of gory details which make it much harder than what it looks, and much slower unless you pay a lot of attention to performance.
+However, there are tons of gory details which make it much harder than it looks, and much slower unless you pay a lot of attention to performance.